 We work with artists and in collaboration with departments to improve clinical spaces, and enhance the patient experience in the hospitals.
 We also manage a collection of 1,200 pieces of art that are displayed in patients’ areas and across the hospitals.
 Find out more about our commissions

 rb&hArts manages temporary exhibitions in a number of public spaces across the hospitals - the coffee shop and 3rd Floor in Sydney Wing, and Hungry Hare and ReBeat gallery in Harefield.

 Two days a week on the paediatric ward, lead music facilitators Heather McClelland and Stac accompanied by beatboxers Bellatrix and Mc Zani, take young inpatients on a musical journey.
 The project aims to enhance levels of wellbeing, music skills and confidence.
 It is funded by BBC Children in Need, Brompton Fountain and Youth Music.
-To find out more, see the year one report (PDF, 182KB).
+To find out more, see the year two report (PDF, 182KB).